shadow-robot/sr_utils/README.md

 ### Overview
 This is a library for computing the Dynamic Time Warping distance of two chains.
 It can be used to compute the distance between 2 different kinematics chain (for remapping from one to the other for example).

+The implementation is inspired from the [lbimproved library](https://code.google.com/p/lbimproved).

 ### Using
 *@todo: Yi to add more comments to the library + a quick example in this readme (chain1, chain2, merge, DTW_distance)*